google/youtube-8m/README.md

-This is code of PhoenixLin(ranked5th/394) for the 2nd Youtube-8M Video Understanding Challenge
+This is code of PhoenixLin(ranked 3rd/394) for the 2nd Youtube-8M Video Understanding Challenge

 All the experiments are ran on 2 NVIDIA GTX 1080TI GPUs with a batch size of 160 (80 on each).
 Local experiments could run at a speed of 400+ example/sec with SSD and finish in less than 10 hours.
-The final submission will takes about 3 days to finish if you want to get the best results.
+The final submission will takes about 2 days to finish if you want to get the best results.
 To reproduce the local experiments:
 ```bash
 bash scripts/train_nextvlad_local.sh